fiveohhh/xodocs/source/index.rst

 data from your physical devices up to the Exosite OnePlatform.
 For an introduction on the front end portion of your solution, please see....

+Gateway
+    A device that has a connection to the Internet.
+This connection can be WiFi, Ethernet, cellular, or any other link that allows it to talk to Exosite.
+The gateway will also have a way to communicate with local nodes Node
+    A device that has data it needs to send to Exosite, but it doesn't have its own connection to Exosite.
+It therefore relays that data through a gateway.

 Contents: